Robert Crumb: Early work (1962–1966)

-In 1965 and 1966 Crumb had a number of Fritz the Cat strips published in the men's magazine Cavalier.
+In 1965 and 1966, Crumb had a number of Fritz the Cat strips published in the men's magazine Cavalier.
 Fritz had appeared in Crumb's work as early as the late 1950s; he was to become a hipster, scam artist, and bohemian until Crumb abandoned the character in 1969.

 Crumb was becoming increasingly uncomfortable with his job and marriage when in June 1965 he began taking LSD, a psychedelic drug that was then still legal.
 He had both good and bad trips.
 One bad trip left him in a muddled state for half a year, during which for a time he left Dana; the state ended when the two took a strong dose of the drug together in April 1966.
 Crumb created a number of his best-known characters during his years of LSD use, including Mr. Natural, Angelfood McSpade, and the Snoid.
-His work in the underground comics scene coincided with the rise of Timothy Leary's acid tests and psychedelics generally which led to deals with psychedelic artists such as the Grateful Dead.
+His work in the underground comics scene coincided with the rise of psychedelic drug use in the counterculture, leading to deals with psychedelic artists such as the Grateful Dead.